 - Alcohol is not permitted at the event.
 Trinity Hospice reserves the right to disqualify anyone who is under the influence of alcohol, whether consumed prior to commencement or during the event.
 This is done in order to prevent risk to the safety and enjoyment of yourself and others.

-- By taking part, all participants confirm that they are happy for their names and any footage or photographs taken during the event to be used to publicise or report on Colour Splash and Trinity Hospice generally.
+- By taking part, all participants confirm that they are happy for their names and any footage or photographs taken during the event to be used to publicise or report on Blackpool Colour Run and Trinity Hospice generally.
 Should special dispensation be required, it is the responsibility of the participants to inform Trinity Hospice of such requirements.

-- We recognise family and friends may wish to photograph Colour Splash, however if you are an unofficial professional or commercial photographer and plan on taking multiple photographs of participants who are not personally known to you, please contact us prior to the event to obtain permission and a full briefing.
+- We recognise family and friends may wish to photograph Blackpool Colour Run, however if you are an unofficial professional or commercial photographer and plan on taking multiple photographs of participants who are not personally known to you, please contact us prior to the event to obtain permission and a full briefing.
 In order to ensure the safety and privacy of our participants, Trinity Hospice reserves the right to ask any person taking photographs to refrain from doing so.

 - The ‘paint’ is actually natural corn starch, mixed with 0.5% fluorescent tint (5000mg/kg) in the paint pouches and food grade corn starch with less than 10% cosmetic grade colour in the paint station ‘paint’.
 It can be inhaled in small quantities without adverse affects, but we’d recommend those with asthma to seriously think about the potential affect of airborne powdered paint and their condition.